Bazzagibbs/GameSceneManagement/README.md

 URL:        https://registry.bazzagibbs.com
 Scope(s):   com.bazzagibbs
 ```
-2. In the Package Manager, select "Add package by name", `com.bazzagibbs.gamescenemanager`
+2. In the Package Manager, select "Add package by name", `com.bazzagibbs.gamescenemanagement`

 ### Option B: Git URL

 Adding packages by Git URL has the downside of not properly displaying when there is a package update available.

-1. In the Package Manager, select "Add package from git URL", `https://github.com/Bazzagibbs/GameSceneManager.git`
+1. In the Package Manager, select "Add package from git URL", `https://github.com/Bazzagibbs/GameSceneManagement.git`

 ## Quick Start